How-To Guides

 From stdin (recommended)

-Section titled “Interactive input”dotsecenv secret put SECRET_NAME# Type or paste the value# Press Ctrl+D when doneFrom a file
+Section titled “Interactive input”dotsecenv secret store SECRET_NAME# Type or paste the value# Press Ctrl+D when doneFrom a file

 Section titled “Retrieve a Secret”Get a decrypted secret value.